Views: 1

 وانگهی میگفت برگوید راست کانک خوش میزد انا الحق او کجاست

-It is said that when he was engulfed in fire
+It is said that when he was engulfed by fire

 and that a lover came with a stick in his hand